 - Toast the bread.
 While stale bread might be dry enough, I usually don't take any chances and toast the bread cubes to make sure they're dried out.
 This will help prevent soggy stuffing.

-- Browning too quickly.
-To get the top of the stuffing golden brown and crispy, it’s baked uncovered.
-If it looks like the top is starting to brown too much or too quickly, just cover it with foil and continue baking.
+- Cover with foil.
+To get the top of the stuffing golden brown and crispy, it's baked uncovered.
+If it looks like the top is starting to brown too much, just cover it with foil and continue baking.

 If you make this recipe, I'd love to hear what you think in the comments below!